Tell us about your history, where you came from, what makes you tick?

 Tell us about your fighting, elaborate on how you began and the transition from training for fun into fighting.
 How important is Muay Thai in your life?

 At the time of my first fight, I was training at Masa in Miami under Jason Hawker.
-A fight came up at my weight and he put it to me to see if I wanted to just jump in and have a go.
-I thought, why not!… I wanted to put what i had learnt in the past 4 years of training into practice to see where I was at.
+A fight came up at my weight and he put it to me to see if I wanted to just “jump in and have a go”.
+I thought, why not!… I wanted to put what I had learned in the past 4 years of training, into practice to see where I was at.
 “I’ll just have 1 fight” I had thought…nothing more…

 The adrenalin high was SO amazing after my fight.
 It made me want to have another one!
 I was so elated that I actually got in there and had a go, I won the fight and was really excited by the massive challenge.
 So I then set myself a goal that i’d have 3 fights and that would be all….well we can all see how that turned out!

 For me Muay Thai is the most important thing in my life….it is my life.
 I have built my work and life around Muay Thai so that I can live it every day!